 The most crucial element of persona’s influence is an improvement to customer experiences.
 The use of a well constructed persona results in more effective marketing and sales.

-- Improve value propositions align with their desired needs.
+- Improve value propositions align with the desired needs of the customers.

 - Increase profits by providing customers with what they are looking for.